WANT BLACK FRIDAY DISCOUNTS? SIGN UP TO OUR NEWSLETTER

 Young Talent Developer

 Rupert is a YA and children’s author.
-He has published three novels with Simon & Schuster.
-He mentors novel-writers and has taught BA writing students and supervised MA final projects at Falmouth University.
-He is a Teaching Associate on the Master of Studies in Creative Writing at Cambridge University.
+He has published five novels with Simon & Schuster.
+His debut novel, The Dark Inside was shortlisted for the Branford Boase Award, the Leeds Book Award and the Andersen Prize in Italy and is now being adapted into a film.
+He mentors novel writers and has taught BA writing students and supervised MA final projects at Falmouth University.
+He is a Teaching Associate on the Master’s in Creative Writing programme at Cambridge University’s Institute of Continuing Education.

 More about Rupert Wallis